Introduction

 Disbursement of the GRF

 Permission to access GRF funds is not automatic and must be fully justified in terms of an ongoing research program or new initiative.
-Within three months of the NSERC/SSHRC grant final termination date the previous holder of the grant may apply in writing to the VP, Research and International for permission to access the funds.
-A GRF account will be setup in the grantee’s name for the amount of funds approved by the VP, Research and International with the grantee having signing authority on those funds.
-Funds cannot be transferred to another institution.
+Within two months of being notified of the balance at the NSERC/SSHRC grant end date, the previous grant holder may apply in writing to the VPRI for permission to access the funds.
+A GRF work order will be set up in the grantee’s name for the amount of funds approved by the VPRI with the grantee having signing authority on those funds.

 General principles

-• The Tri-agency requires the University to spend at least 50 per cent of its opening GRF balance during the year in order to spend funds in a timely manner, for GRF applications of $10,000 and less access to funds is limited to a maximum of one year; for applications over $10,000 the grant period will be determined on a case by case basis
+- The Tri-Agency requires the University to spend at least 50 percent of its opening GRF balance during the year in order to spend funds in a timely manner, for GRF applications of $10,000 and less access to funds is limited to a maximum of one year; for applications over $10,000 the grant period will be determined on a case by case basis.

 Application requirements